Jordan094/Black-Cats-Bulletin/README.md

 * ASUS Chromebook with 15.3" Screen
 * Windows 11 desktop computer with a 27" Monitor

+* **Navigation Bar** - Expectation: Respond to device being displayed on.
+Display all content on one row for desktops and Display as a drop-down menu with a logo and hamburger button on Medium and Smaller Devices.
+Result: Passed all tests.

+Further Navigation Bar testing:

+* **Site Logo** Expectation: Redirect the user to the home page.
+Respond to device being displayed on to ensure not too big on Mobile devices and not small on Desktop.
+Result: Passed all tests.

+* **Home Button** Expectation: Redirect the user to the home page.
+Button to go dark when hovered over and when page is active be underlined.
+Display on Navigation bar on large devices and cascade into dropdown menu and medium and small devices.
+Result: Passed all tests

+* **News Button** Expectation: Redirect the user to the news page.
+Button to go dark when hovered over and when page is active be underlined.
+Display on Navigation bar on large devices and cascade into dropdown menu and medium and small devices.
+Result: Passed all tests.

+* **Fixtures and Results Button** Expectation: Redirect the user to the Fixtures and Results page.
+Button to go dark when hovered over and when page is active be underlined.
+Display on Navigation bar on large devices and cascade into dropdown menu and medium and small devices.
+Result: Passed all tests.

+* **Join the Club Button** Expectation: Redirect the user to the Join the Club page.
+Button to go dark when hovered over and when page is active be underlined.
+Display on Navigation bar on large devices and cascade into dropdown menu and medium and small devices.
+Result: Passed all tests.

+* **Footer** Expectation: Respond to devices being displayed on.
+Social Media Icons to shown on the left of the screen.
+Contact Icons to be shown on the left.
+Footer thickness to scale with device so does not look overly thin on mobile devices or desktop.
+Result: Passed all tests.

+Further Footer testing:

+* **Facebook Button** Expectation: Font-awesome Icon in white.
+Displayed on left side of screen Re-directs user to Facebook website, displays in Red when hovered over.
+Result: Passed all tests.

+* **Twitter Button** Expectation: Font-awesome Icon in white.
+Displayed on left side of screen Re-directs user to Twitter website, displays in Red when hovered over.
+Result: Passed all tests.

+* **Instagram Button** Expectation: Font-awesome Icon in white.
+Displayed on left side of screen Re-directs user to Instagram website, displays in Red when hovered over.
+Result: Passed all tests.

+* **Phone Contact Button** Expectation: Font-awesome Icon in white.
+Displayed on right side of screen, hyperlink to call a contact number, displays in Red when hovered over.
+Result: Passed all tests.

+* **Email Contact Button** Expectation: Font-awesome Icon in white.
+Displayed on right side of screen, hyperlink to send an email, displays in Red when hovered over.
+Result: Passed all tests.

+**Page testing:**

+* **Home Page** Expectations:

+  * Display Responsive Navigation Bar at the top of the screen.
+  * Display Responsive Footer at the bottom of the screen.

+* **Hero Image Section** Expectations:

+  * Show a hero image below the footer.
+  * Have a welcome message.
+  * Display a message about joining the fan club.
+  * Have a learn more button that directs the user to the Join the club page.
+  * Be responsive on small medium and large devices.

+* **What's Happening?
+Section** Expectations:

+  * Contain 3 sections (News, Next Game and League Table) displayed horizontally on large devices and vertically on medium and small devices.
+  * News section to have latest news headline, an image relevant to the headline and a button saying See all news which directs the user to news.html
+  * Next Game section to have a live updating widget of the next game to be played with a date and time and also club images, also a button to see all fixtures and results which takes the user to the fixtures and results page.
+  * League table to have text telling the user what seasons table is being displayed and a scrollable small league table widget, also a button for the user to see the full league table which takes you to the league table section on the fixtures and results page.

 ## Validation and Tools

 ### W3C Validation Tools